craftingweb/Blogging-Platform/README.md

 Contributions to the Blogging Platform are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Contributions should align with the project's coding style and follow the guidelines specified in the repository.

-## License

-The Blogging Platform is open-source and licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to modify and distribute the code as per the terms of this license.